 U.S. EPA AP 42, Fifth Edition, Compilation of Air Pollutant Emission Factors, Volume 1: Stationary Point and Area Sources

-5. Applicability and Transition
+5. Applicability

-A person required by the Regulation to use a standard quantification method to quantify GHG emissions for an activity engaged in in 2019 or later shall use this version of the Guideline.
+The person required by the Regulation to quantify the total amount of GHG emitted at a facility in 2025 or later shall use this version of the Guideline.